GinGin3203/python_chatbot/README.md

 # python_chatbot
-A silly chat-bot trained on data from notsocleverbot.com
+A silly chat-bot that uses data from notsocleverbot.com